romusulin/format-string-builder/README.md

 ```
 ## Properties
 ### newline
-Get/set
 Returns the set newline delimiter.
 ### length
-Get
-Returns the length of the built string
+Returns the length of the built string.
 ### lines
-Get
-Returns a split string array
+Returns a split string array.